 The Albrecht/Kinsey method for testing soil for horse pasture

 The Albrecht/Kinsey method, which Forageplus prefers, is much more precise and is excellent for testing soil for horse pasture.
 This method starts from the optimum soil health so that the plants grown in it are able to express their full potential.
-It is based on looking at the healthy plant with healthy roots.
-The soil is seen as a living organism which needs the correctly balanced environment to function to its optimum.
+It is based on looking at a healthy plant with healthy roots.
+The soil is seen as a living organism that needs a correctly balanced environment to function to its optimum.

 Balancing the major minerals is seen as the first and most important consideration and this is calculated from Professor Albrecht’s work.
 The balancing looks at the holding capacity of each individual soil.
 This number will be missing from the indexing system described above.

-Without the holding capacity information you do not know the potential of your soil.
+Without the holding capacity information, you do not know the potential of your soil.
 To make this clearer just see your soil as a battery.
-There are different sized batteries which require different amounts of charging to give them optimum power.
+There are different sized batteries that require different amounts of charging to give them optimum power.

 The holding capacity of your soil indicates how big a battery it has.
 Some soils are like small batteries, others are like large batteries.
-Soils with small batteries (a small holding capacity) will need small amounts of minerals to maximise their potential.
-Equally soils with large batteries (a large holding capacity) will need a large amount of minerals to support optimum balance for the the best growing environment.
+Soils with small batteries (a smallholding capacity) will need small amounts of minerals to maximise their potential.
+Equally, soils with large batteries (a large holding capacity) will need a large number of minerals to support optimum balance for the best growing environment.

 Knowing the maximum holding capacity of each of the minerals needed for optimum soil health enables you to optimise the potential of your soil and provide the right environment and the right conditions for the best and healthy growth of grass for your horse.

 Fertile soils will have more mineral holding capacity than un-fertile so the conventional approach falls down straight away at the first hurdle.
 Where you have poorer soil then the correct strategy is to apply certain minerals a little and often to maximise both yield and nutritional value of the crop grown.